Preflight (printing)

-In printing, Preflight is the process of confirming that the digital files required for the printing process are all present, valid, correctly formatted, and of the desired type.
+In printing, preflight is the process of confirming that the digital files required for the printing process are all present, valid, correctly formatted, and of the desired type.
 The basic idea is to prepare the files to make them feasible for the correct process such as offset printing and eliminate costly errors and facilitate a smooth production.
 It is a standard prepress procedure in the printing industry (as it is imposition).
 The term originates from the preflight checklists used by pilots.
 The term was first used in a presentation at the Color Connections conference in 1990 by consultant Chuck Weger, and Professor Ron Bertolina was a pioneer for solutions to preflighting in the 1990s.

 Background

 In a common digital prepress workflow, a collection of computer files provided by clients will be translated from an application-specific format such as Adobe InDesign or QuarkXPress to a format that the raster image processor (RIP) can interpret.
 But before this rasterization occurs, workers in the prepress department confirm the incoming materials to make sure they are ready to be sent to the RIP.
 This is an important step because it prevents production delays caused by missing materials or improperly prepared materials.
-Once the incoming materials have passed the pre-flight check, they are ready to be put into production and sent to the RIP.
+Once the incoming materials have passed the preflight check, they are ready to be put into production and sent to the RIP.

 Files were originally printed as Adobe PostScript; however in modern workflows, PDF files have become the popular file type for submitting data to a RIP.
 The RIP generates the final raster image that will be printed directly (as in desktop inkjet or laser printing), set to photographic film or paper (using an imagesetter), or transferred direct-to-plate.

 Depending on the hardware and software components and configurations, RIPs can experience problems rasterizing the image data contained in PostScript or PDF files.
 If there is a failure in rasterizing the image, it can be costly, as output systems (printers, plate-setters, etc.) consume expensive supplies, can require extensive amounts of time to process complex image data, and require skilled labor to operate.

 The preflight process

 The process of preflighting a file helps reduce the likelihood of rasterization problems that cause production delays.
 Page layout software applications (which allow users to combine images, graphics, and text from a variety of formats) automate portions of the preflight process.
 Typically, client-provided materials are verified by a preflight operator for completeness and to confirm that the incoming materials meet the production requirements.
-The pre-flight process checks for:
+The preflight process checks for: